jcaip/jcaip.github.io/_posts/2017-05-08-Artificial-Intelligence.md

 4. Distribute $$\lor$$ over $$\land$$ whenever possible.

 ## First-order Logic
+First order logic exhibits **compositionality**, which means that the meaning of a sentnec is a function of the meaning of its parts.

 **Duality of Logic** states that given any true statement/tautalogy we are able to derive another tautalogy by interchanging OR and AND and True and False.

 Predicate, or first order logic contains a predicate $$p(x)$$ that evaluates to T/F.